 Zorro attempted to log in to the broker, but another Zorro instance on the same PC is already connected.
 For multiple trading sessions and accounts, Zorro S is required.

-A CSV file can not be parsed due to an invalid file format.
+A CSV dataset can not be parsed due to an invalid file format.
 If the file was recently downloaded (f.i. history.csv), open it with a text editor - it might contain no CSV data, but an error message from the data provider.
 Otherwise compare the CSV file content with your conversion format string.
 If in doubt, set Verbose to 7 for checking the source and parse result of the first 2 lines - this normally reveals the format error.
 The error details:

 Bad code - your format string contained an invalid field placeholder.